tmp-cloud7/Creche/README.md

 🎓 School Management System — PHP CRUD Application

-A lightweight PHP-based CRUD web application designed to manage parent and ward (student) records efficiently.
+A hands-on bootcamp project built to demonstrate the fundamentals of web development with PHP and MySQL.
 The system provides a simple dashboard for parents to register, view, and update information about their wards while offering administrators control over records and operations.

 🧩 Overview